bcgov/platform-developer-docs/github-enterprise-user-licenses-bc-government.md

 # GitHub Enterprise user licences in the BC government

 All code by BC government teams should be open source by default.
-If you have closed-source code and still want to use GitHub, you can work temporarily in a private repository under the GitHub Enterprise licence. <!-- I'm not clear on why exactly one would consider using an enterprise licence.
-They have private code and....?
-It will never be opensource? check diagram -->
+If you have closed-source code and still want to use GitHub, you can work temporarily in a private repository under the GitHub Enterprise licence.

 For more information on our GitHub organizations and their uses, see [BC Government Organizations in Github](/bc-government-organizations-in-github.md)